FrancisTX/Grading-Calculator/ssd_draft.md

 Stack Size: 0
 ````
 List Storage: upper left coner button, user could choose any history list.

 ### Keyboard

+Basically, A 5*5 grid layout design.
+For containing more buttons, we also add 1*2 little grid layout on one unit of 5*5.
 * Curving operation: `root` is root curving. `lin` is linear curving. `bell` is bell curving.
 * Arithmetic operation: <br/>
     logarithm: `+`, `-`, `*`, `\` , `.`, `Log` and `Ln`(natural logrithm)<br/>